How Deep Is Your Love (Bee Gees song): Composition and recording

 A demo was made at Le Château d'Hérouville in France, with the additional recording done at Criteria Studios when they got back to Miami.
 As Weaver says, "We started work about 12 o'clock maybe one o'clock in the morning, and that demo was done at about three or four o'clock in the morning.
 Albhy played piano on the demo, I'd drunk too much or gone to bed or something.
 Then I woke up the next morning and listened to that, and then put some strings on it and that was it.
 Then we actually recorded it for real in Criteria.
-The chords and everything stayed the same, the only thing that changes from that demo is that when we got to Criteria, I worked out the electric piano part which became the basis of the song.
+The chords and everything stayed the same[;] the only thing that changes from that demo is that when we got to Criteria, I worked out the electric piano part which became the basis of the song.
 It was the sound of the piano that makes the feel of that song."
-Despite Weaver's absence on the first demo of the song as he fell asleep, Galuten claimed, "Even though I did the demo because he wasn't there, there were a lot of things from his personality [on 'How Deep Is Your Love']".

 On the song's lyrics, Barry revealed:

 "A lot of the textures you hear in the song were added on later.
 We didn't change any lyrics, mind you, but the way we recorded it was a little different than the way we wrote in the terms of construction.
 A little different for the better, I think, the title 'How Deep Is Your Love' we thought was perfect because of all the connotations involved in that sentence, and that was simply it".

 There was some talk of Yvonne Elliman recording "How Deep Is Your Love," but, according to Barry, their manager Robert Stigwood said, "You've got to do this song yourself, you should not give it to anybody".